Operations

 tofupilot-pg-data | PostgreSQL database |

-tofupilot-seaweed-data | Uploaded files and attachments |
+tofupilot-seaweed-data | Uploaded files, attachments, and build artifacts |

 Uninstall